JonMerlevede/gitpod-config/README.md

 This repository contains a collection of `.gitpod.yml` task definitions that I have found to be useful and Cloudflare Worker code for serving bundles of these tasks.

-There is a version of the generator hosted at https://gitpod.5ha.re.
+There is a version of the bundler hosted at https://gitpod.5ha.re.
 Feel free to host your own.

 ## Usage

 The collection of task definitions is in the [tasks folder](https://github.com/JonMerlevede/gitpod-config/tree/main/tasks).